 The Forensic Master’s Programme is a modular programme which includes our five themed MSc courses.
 We have alumni in senior positions in all parts of the world.
-You can find out more about what courses are offered and the Cranfield Forensic Institute on our website.
+You can find out a lot more about what courses are offered our website.

 How does Cranfield's Forensic Programme compare with other UK forensic courses?

-Four of our five MSc courses have been formally accredited by the internationally renowned Chartered Society of Forensic Sciences, under the following Component Standards: Interpretation, Evaluation and Presentation of Evidence, Laboratory Analysis and Crime Scene Investigations.
+Four of our five MSc courses have been formally accredited by the internationally renowned Chartered Society of Forensic Sciences, under the Component Standards; Interpretation, Evaluation and Presentation of Evidence, Laboratory Analysis and Crime Scene Investigations.

 What happens if I do not receive the scholarship?